Skip to main content

 Contributors netapp-rlithman

-Using configuration analysis insights and recommendations, leverage workload factory to implement best practices for your database configurations.
+Using configuration analysis insights and recommendations, leverage workload factory to implement best practices for your database configurations with Microsoft SQL Server and Oracle.
 You can easily review the well-architected status, learn about issues with database configurations, and take action to improve any configurations that aren't optimized for reliability, security, efficiency, performance, and cost.

 About this task